Trevor-crypto243/TREVOR-CONFIG-FILES/README.md

-- 👋 Hi, I’m Trevor Ogina
+- 👋 Hi, I’m Emmanuel Barasa TEnge
 - 👀 I’m interested in software development and programming
 - 🌱 I’m currently learning about Software Architecture and Data Science
 - 💞️ I’m looking to collaborate on open source projects